NaomiBda/VolumesShrubsGvanim/README.md

 ## Before running the script

-You may install the follwing packages :
+You may install the following packages :
 * rasterio (reads raster)
 * geopandas (reads shapefiles)